ucrbioinfo/MergeMap/README.md

 To compile: type "cd MergeMap" then type "make"

-To run: type "MergeMap configuration_file" where configuration_file is descrived in the Help page below.
+To run: type "./MergeMap configuration_file" where configuration_file is descrived in the Help page below.

 Help: http://alumni.cs.ucr.edu/~yonghui/mgmap.html